Vinicius-pinh/Zabbix/Template_LSI_Megaraid_DIsks/readme.txt

 This template was created to get only information about disks in LSI controller.

-Obs: It use MegaCli64 utilits.
+Obs: It use MegaCli64 utility.

 How to use